Porter Road wants to herd the meat industry in a new direction

 The alternative is continuing to operate at scales that are toxic for the entire country.
 For example, earlier this month a jury in North Carolina awarded residents near a Smithfield Farms hog farm $470 million to address their complaints about the stench and the industrial pollution coming from the farm.

-In all, industrial animal farms operated by just four companies produce 80% of the meat U.S. consumers eat.
+In all, industrial animal farms operated by just four companies produce 80 percent of the meat U.S. consumers eat.
 And the environmental impact of these industrial farms is well understood.

 For Ryan Darnell, a managing partner of Max Ventures (and childhood friend of Carter’s), the Porter Road business makes good business sense beyond its social and environmental benefits.